Plugin Categories

 Examples:

-- do-accessibility-engineering - Multiple agents for inclusive design
+- accessibility - WCAG, ARIA, inclusive design

-- do-architecture-design - System architecture and planning
+- architecture - System design and patterns

 When to install: